nelsonjchen/op-replay-clipper/README.md

 ### Non-Requirements

 - A comma lite or prime subscription.
-   * Clipping used to be a comma prime feature but was removed.
+   * Clipping was a comma connect prime-only feature but was removed for refurbishment.
 This is a free and open source tool to do the same.

 ## Quick Usage